ShoobyDoo/League-of-Locales/README.md

 * Indonesian

-Unfortunately, this program does not support garena yet.
-I tried adding garena support, however garena launches the client by getting access information through the garena client, I am unable to figure out a workaround.
+*My Program does not explicitly handle Garena, though I have figured out a workaround.
+Garena has been tested on my discord and is working, though there are additional steps that are covered over there that are required.*

 *Please extract the files (.zip) before trying to launch!*